 Toothpaste

 Check the box or tube for the symbol of the Canadian Dental Association.
 This symbol means the toothpaste has fluoride.
 Use only a bit of toothpaste, and make sure your child spits it out and rinses well.
+Click here to book a dental appointment.

 As excessive swallowing of toothpaste by young kids may result in dental fluorosis, children under six years of age should be supervised during brushing and only use a tiny amount of toothpaste.